ionic-team/stencil-site/src/docs/introduction/faq.md

 In addition, while Web Components technically work with any framework, there are some limitations like lack of type support and input bindings, and challenges passing properties to components, as noted above.

 The good news is that, with help from open source tools like Stencil, you can overcome all of these challenges.
-And [StencilDS](https://stenciljs.com/design-systems) includes framework bindings, so you can easily import Web Component libraries into any framework, and interact with them just like they were native to that framework, with all the functionality you’re used to.
+Stencil includes framework bindings for Angular, React, and Vue, so you can easily import Web Component libraries into any framework, and interact with them just like they were native to that framework, with all the functionality you’re used to.

 ### What are framework bindings?

-While Web Components can be paired with any JavaScript framework, Stencil has built-in special-purpose bindings -- available as part of [StencilDS](https://stenciljs.com/design-systems), our design systems solution -- to deliver the more advanced features enterprise teams expect when building applications in Angular, React, and Vue.
+While Web Components can be paired with any JavaScript framework, Stencil has built-in special-purpose bindings to deliver the more advanced features enterprise teams expect when building applications in Angular, React, and Vue.

 ### What features does Stencil add to Web Components?